MJoergen/formal/memory/README.md

 * `C_READ_DST` : Read from `addr` and place result in `src`.
 * `C_READ_SRC` : Read from `addr` and place result in `dst`.

-The `src` and `dst` interfaces mentioned here are two output pipelines:
+The `src` and `dst` interfaces mentioned here are the two output pipelines:
 ```
 msrc_valid_o : out std_logic;
 msrc_ready_i : in  std_logic;